-[Section 68 inserted by No. 44 of 2008 s.
+[Section 68 inserted: No. 44 of 2008 s.
 44.]

 69. Transitional regulations

 (1) This section does not affect the operation of the Interpretation Act 1984 Part V.

 (2) Without limiting section 67 regulations may prescribe all matters that are required or necessary or convenient to be prescribed for dealing with any issue or matter of a savings or transitional nature —